Google Search Prefixes or Query Options

 ---|---|

 define:word | Shows dictionary meaning of the word from various sources.
 Easiest to use, most useful of all.
-Interchangeable with meaning or define. |
+Interchangeable with meaning or definition. |

-link:www.site.com | Shows other pages that links to that url. |
+link:www.site.com | Shows other pages that link to that URL. |

 related:www.site.com | Find sites that Google considers related. |